-The BDO will require prospective subgrantees to self-certify that they will permit workers to create worker-led health and safety committees and that management will meet with such established committees upon reasonable request.
-Such self-certifications will occur when an authorized officer of the applicant affixes their signature to the application.
+Detail how the Eligible Entity will require prospective subgrantees to permit workers to create worker-led health and safety committees that management will meet with upon reasonable request.

 As part of the grant agreement contract, they will need to sign before BEAD Program funds can be released to them, subgrantees will need to commit to meet with any worker-led health and safety commitments that may be organized among workers involved in BEAD network construction.